 Smart homes may save money

 Smart devices are considered environmentally-friendly and may deliver significant savings.
 A smart motion sensor can detect when a room is unoccupied and switch off the lights.
 Smart lights can be programmed to turn on during certain timeframes to conserve energy, or blinds can automatically open when the sun comes up.
-Likewise, "you can schedule a washing machine to run during off-peak hours when electricity and water tariffs are lower," suggests Brad.

 A smart power plug can shut off an iron mistakenly left on or prevent the TV from using power in standby mode when it's off but still plugged in.
 Similarly, a smart water valve can irrigate gardens efficiently or a smart flood sensor can sound the alert about a leak.

 Smart temperature and ventilation devices can make a home more comfortable and potentially cheaper to run.
 "Heating and cooling your home accounts for around 40% of your yearly energy costs," says Brad.
 But changing to a smart DIY temperature or thermostat device can make a discernible difference, he says.
 A smart multi-sensor can analyse the air quality and humidity in a room remotely, and allow you to set your home to a certain temperature.